 Alternatively, you may find that the problem with Google Play updates is caused by an outdated OS.
 In this case, you can update the OS on your device.
 You may find instructions differ by phone model, so follow the directions for your model.
 Make sure to reboot your phone after applying the new OS.
 If this does not work, you can also try rebooting your device and trying again.
 If your problems persist, you may want to check the date and time settings.

 If you have an Android device, launch the Settings app.
 Open the installed applications tab and tap on “App Details” to view its details.
 Then, tap on “Apps” again to access the Play Store.
 If the app is system-specific, it might not be available.
 In this case, removing the app and trying again might be your only option.
 When you’re done, the update issue should be solved.

 Using the Postpone mode

 The default update mode on Android balances the need to update apps against the need to minimize disruption to users.
-Users who have multiple devices or private Managed Google Play apps should be aware of this setting.
+Users who have multiple devices or privately Managed Google Play apps should be aware of this setting.
 You can disable the postponement mode by disabling the system services.
-This mode is a good option if you don’t want to download large updates to a single device.
+This model is a good option if you don’t want to download large updates to a single device.
 It’s a handy feature for users who want to keep their apps updated but are worried about installing them on a single device.

 When using the high-priority update mode, administrators must be aware that the update may be disruptive to users.
-It’s important to set a time that your users will not be interrupted while the update is taking place.
+It’s essential to set a time that your users will not be interrupted while the update is taking place.
 Also, keep in mind that a large update can block a lot of smaller updates.
-Finally, it’s important to check the network usage of your device before allowing the update to start.
+Finally, it’s essential to check the network usage of your device before allowing the update to start.